seynur/blog/_posts/2026-05-15-otel-splunk-edge-poc.md

 ### 6.1.
 Important Note

-One thing worth noting about this POC is that there were some Linux events that did not fully comply with expectations created by default settings of the Splunk app, [`Splunk_TA_nix`] (https://splunkbase.splunk.com/app/833).
+One thing worth noting about this POC is that there were some Linux events that did not fully comply with expectations created by default settings of the Splunk app, [`Splunk_TA_nix`](https://splunkbase.splunk.com/app/833).

 The fact that many telemetry logs were in JSON made some events parsing fail since they did not comply with expectations related to field extraction and sourcetypes set up by the add-on.